k8s-tamias/gitlab-k8s-integrator/README.md

 - If a namespace-name is already taken due to group and sub-group concatenation (e.g. foo-group/bar-project vs. foo-group-bar-project as single group name) a counter will be added to at the end of the namespace name with a "-" as prefix.
 I.e.: Gitlab Group "foo_bar" becomes K8s namespace
 "foo-bar".
 A new Gitlab group by the name of "foo.bar" would now become "foo-bar-1".
+- To avoid wrong deletion, a label with `gitlab-origin` is added to each namespace which is used to discover the correct namespace when attempting to delete a namespace.

 ### Roles and Permissions